11 Common Emotional Changes That May Occur During Puberty

 10. Contradictory Thoughts

 The confusion and the indecisiveness that your teenager experiences during the transition period also translates into a conflict of interest at times.
-For example, the kid in them might want to go to a movie with the parents, while the adult wants to exercise independence and go to the movies with friends instead.
+For example, the child in them might want to go to a movie with their parents, while the adult wants to exercise independence and go to the movies with friends instead.

 How To Cope